vivienherq/cs2103-tp-eventwise/docs/DeveloperGuide.md

 ### View specific event Feature

 #### Implementation
-The view specific event is a feature that allows users to view a specific event's details as well as other related information such as the venue, list of vendors and guests
+Viewing a specific event is a feature that uses the command `viewEvent eid/EVENT_INDEX`

+It is used to view detailed information relating to an existing `Event` in EventWise.
+Detailed information associated to an event includes information about the venue, list of vendors and guests that are associated to the specific event.

+The following ac

 ### Add Person to Event Feature